goatoush/inventor-pi/README.md

 ## 17. Mix and match inputs and outputs

+This is the kitchen sink catch-all script that lets you mix and match different inputs and outputs.
+The sensor readings are converted to LED color, servo angle, buzzer frequency and text on the OLED screen.
 Refer to the relevant circuit diagrams above based on the input you choose.

 Create a new file in Thonny, with file name mix_and_match.py.
 Copy and paste the code below into the file you created.